kendrick/copilot-cookbook/README.md

 - **"What can Copilot do?"** → the feature catalog, organized by where each capability lives.
 - **"How do I get _X_ done?"** → the recipes, organized by the problem a user states out loud.

+It's for anyone who works in Microsoft 365 and wants a straight answer about Copilot, whether you're sizing licenses before a rollout or just trying to get one task done today.

-Every claim traces to a live Microsoft docs page, fetched 2026-07-07.
+Today that's 67 feature notes across 14 surfaces and 18 task recipes.
+Every claim traces to a live Microsoft docs page (fetched 2026-07-07).

+_A personal project built from public Microsoft documentation, not affiliated with or endorsed by Microsoft.
+Where a note and its linked source disagree, the source wins._

 ## Start here